mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 politicised fleet.
 Other observers suggest that it enables better cooperation between the political structure of the Imperium and the Navy, its main military arm.
-Either way, the Marches is behind the times in retaining a ‘crust’ defensive strategy when the move to an elastic defence began elsewhere a decade ago.
+Either way, the Marches is behind the times in retaining a 'crust' defensive strategy when the move to an elastic defence began elsewhere a decade ago.

 The Imperial Navy has additional bases at Mercury, Moran and